Alfawise A6 Review: Robot Vacuum and Wet Mop

 In terms of aesthetics, I don’t like the pink and white color scheme but I do like that it utilizes LED lights that are easy to read and bright.

 Interface is easy to read and laid out well.
 Five icons you see are buttons and not just for display.

 All of these functions are also accessing with the remote that I will show you later on.

 But first I’ll explain the function of each of the buttons I labelled on the photo…

-Power – This button will start or stop the robot but only after the robot has been turned on by the remote.
-You won’t be able to use this button when the robot is parked against on the charging dock.
+It starts or stop the robot but only after robot is on.
+This button will be disabled if the robot is docked.
 It also doubles as a battery indicator that flashes red when it is running low.

-Vacuum – This button turns the vacuum motor on or off.
-Again you can only press this button once the robot is turned on or running.
+Turns the motor on or off.
+Again you can only press this button after the robot is turned on.

 Soft touch – When this feature is turned on, the robot avoids colliding with objects and starts automatic cleaning mode, this simply means that it will cycle through the different cleaning modes I mentioned earlier depending on the situation.
 However if you turn this feature off the robot will act like a battering ram and bump into furniture or the wall repeatedly.

 Here’s a view of the bottom with the mop attached…